-Under CRS 42-4-1305, it is a violation for a person in the passenger area of a motor vehicle on a public highway to knowingly consume alcohol or have an open alcoholic beverage container in their possession.
+Under CRS 42-4-1305, it is a violation for a person in the passenger area of a motor vehicle on a public road to knowingly consume alcohol or have open alcohol beverages containers in their possession.
 Consumption of alcohol while in the vehicle is illegal even if the person is not driving or impaired.
 In Colorado, an open container violation will result in a fine.

 An “open alcoholic beverage container” is defined as, “a bottle, can, or receptacle that contains any amount of alcoholic beverage and:

 - That is open or has a broken seal; or

 - The contents of which are partially removed.”1

-An alcoholic beverage includes beer, cider, malt liquor, sake, wine, distilled spirits, or similar fermented beverages containing 0.05% alcohol or more by volume.2 Even if the alcohol was consumed in a legal location, such as a restaurant or at home, the open container cannot be transported in the passenger area of the vehicle.
+An alcoholic beverage includes beer, cider, malt liquor, sake, wine, distilled spirits, or similar fermented beverages containing 0.05% alcohol or more by volume.2 Even if the booze was consumed in a legal location, such as a restaurant or at home, the uncorked or unsealed bottle or cannot be transported in the passenger area of the vehicle.
 An open alcohol container should be stored in an inaccessible area, such as the trunk of a car.